mathybit/mathybit.github.io/_posts/2018-02-09-crypto-rsa.md

 ### Java (BigInteger)

 Java's `java.math.BigInteger` class provides all the methods necessary for implementing unpadded RSA.
-To initialize the values for $$p$$ and $$q$$, one needs an instance of `java.util.Random`, then use the appropriate constructor.
+To initialize the values for $$p$$ and $$q$$, one needs an instance of `java.util.Random`, then use the appropriate BigInteger constructor.
 Here are the necessary imports:

 {% highlight java %}
 import java.math.BigInteger;